trbaxter/fractional-calculus-computation-api/README.md

 # Fractional Calculus Computation API

-A Java-based API for computing Caputo and Riemann-Liouville fractional derivatives of user-provided polynomial expressions.
+A Java-based API for computing Caputo fractional derivatives of user-provided polynomial expressions.

 ## Table of Contents